 If you’re thinking about buying permanent or whole life insurance, you may have heard the word dividends.
 They sound like a good thing — after all, dividends are extra money that’s paid out to you.
 But what are they really and how do life insurance dividends work?

-Life insurance companies make certain financial assumptions.
+Life insurance companies make certain financial assumptions every year.
 For instance, they plan for how many claims they will pay, called mortality.
 They anticipate making a certain amount on the money they invest.
-And they set expenses, i.e., how much it will cost to run the company.
+And they project expenses, i.e., how much it will cost to run the company.

 When a company finishes the year better than expected, it can choose to pay some or all of that money back to shareholders and policyowners in the form of a dividend.

 Some life insurance companies don’t even have shareholders; those companies are called mutual companies (Northwestern Mutual happens to be one of those).
 So at mutual companies, dividends are paid solely to policyowners.

 This can vary from company to company.
 But typically a whole life insurance policy is eligible for dividends if a life insurance company pays them.
 This can be a great benefit over time as you may be able to use your dividend to purchase additional paid-up whole life insurance.
 Doing so can help you increase your death benefit and cash value more quickly than the guarantees built into the policy.
 And over time this can have a compounding effect as your additional insurance will be eligible for additional future dividends.